nasirbloch323/Heart-RateMonitor/README.md

 ## 🏢 Industry Scenario

 A DevOps Engineer is working at a **healthcare tech company** that delivers lightweight, secure, and optimized container images for a **Heart Rate Monitoring application**.
-To minimize Docker image size in the CI/CD pipeline and production environment, the engineer uses a **Docker Multistage Build**.
+To minimize Docker image size in the CI/CD pipeline and production environment, the engineer uses a **Docker Multistages Build**.

 This technique removes unnecessary build dependencies from the final image — critical for speed, security, and reliability in modern health-tech microservices architectures.